Dog-Friendly Asheville NC: Complete 2026 Guide

 Carrier Park and Hominy Creek Greenway

-• Features: Urban greenway along Hominy Creek.
+- Features: Urban greenway along Hominy Creek.
 Off-leash dog park at Carrier Park with separate small and large dog areas.
-One of the best off-leash options in the city.

 Max Patch (45 minutes north)

-• Features: A bald mountain summit on the Appalachian Trail with 360-degree panoramic views.
+- Features: A bald mountain summit on the Appalachian Trail with 360-degree panoramic views.
 One of the most photographed spots in western North Carolina.
 Dogs on leash.
-Can be crowded on weekends; go early.
+Go early on weekends to avoid crowds.

 Moderate to Strenuous Trails